akb825/DeepSea/modules/Scene/SceneLighting/README.md

 				* `direction`: direction of the light as an array of three float values.
 			* `"Point"`
 				* `position`: position of the light as an array of three float values.
 				* `linearFalloff`: amount the light falls off based on distance.
+Defaults to 1.
 				* `quadraticFalloff`: amount the light falls off based on squared distance.
+Defaults to 1.
 			* `"Spot"`
 				* `position`: position of the light as an array of three float values.
 				* `direction`: direction of the light as an array of three float values.